-A pilot paid internship scheme took place in summer 2016.
-Schools were invited to apply for funding in a second cohort to provide opportunities in summer 2017 for science, technology, engineering and mathematics (STEM) undergraduates to experience mathematics or physics teaching before they commit to it as a career.
+Schools are invited to apply for funding to provide opportunities in summer 2018 for science, technology, engineering and mathematics (STEM) undergraduates to experience mathematics or physics teaching before they commit to it as a career.

 The application round is now closed.